 Located just south of Victoria’s downtown core, Beacon Hill Park is free, beautiful any time of the year and definitely one of the Victoria’s most popular places to visit.

-Bordered by Douglas Street to the west, Superior Street to the north, Dallas Road in the south and Cook Street to the east, Beacon Hill Park is located just south of downtown Victoria.
-By the intersection of Douglas Street, Blanshard and Superior Street, its northern tip is only a couple of blocks from the Victoria Convention Centre, Empress Hotel and Royal BC Museum.
+Beacon Hill Park is located just south of downtown Victoria.
+It is bordered by Douglas Street to the west, Superior Street to the north, Dallas Road in the south and Cook Street to the east.
+Its northern tip is only a short walk from the Victoria Convention Centre, Empress Hotel and Royal BC Museum.

 What’s at Beacon Hill Park?

-Beacon Hill Park has dozens of amenities and things to see and do including the following:
+Beacon Hill has dozens of amenities and things to see and do including the following: